TO THE MEMBERS OF JK LAKSHMI CEMENT LIMITED

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

 In our opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at 31st March 2017 based on theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India.

-| ||For LODHA & CO |
+| ||For LODHA & CO. |

 | ||Chartered Accountants |

-| ||Firm's Registration No. 301051E |
+| ||ICAI Firm Registration No.: 301051E |

-|Place: New Delhi ||N.K.Lodha |
+|Place: New Delhi ||(Partner) |